arsalanshaikh13/circleci-dynamic-config/README.md

 ---

+## Root causes and deep analysis (short)

+- **different workflows run in separate containers** You must persist generated artifacts to workspace and attach them in the right order to access artifacts.
+- **when using orbs jobs directly rather than orb workflow pass the parameters explicitly for each orb job** `path-filtering/set-parameters` writes artifacts but does not magically inject them into the continuation: you must pass parameter JSON to `continuation/continue` explicitly.
+- **Shell runtime matters.** Bash features require `bash` not `sh`.
+- **dependency workflow must have the same filters as dependent workflow** filters and conditions are process in the compile time so if the filters are not present in the dependency workflow the workflow won't run

 ## Best practices & gotchas (summary)

 - **Always** pass the generated parameters into `continuation/continue` when using it as a job and not in a workflow of a particular orb.